 The South Lanarkshire Partnership Board (Board) is the Community Planning Partnership for South Lanarkshire.
 The Board provides strategic leadership and oversees partnership activity to support the delivery of its agreed vision and outcomes, as set out in the Community Plan 2022-2032.

 As of October 2017, Partnership Board papers are available for viewing.

-The Board meets six times a year and membership includes:-
+The Board meets six times a year (four board meetings/two development sessions) and membership includes:-

 - Federation of Small Businesses